atp-team/anemone/README.md

 #### Mobile User Interface (interface.json)

-The *interface.json* file describes list of **input** or **output** components which together form the user interface of Anemone App which is shown inside the Mobile Client when your Anemone App is open.
+The *interface.json* file describes list of **input** and **output** components which together form the user interface of Anemone App which is shown inside the Mobile Client when your Anemone App is open.

-Thought this interface you can either read data from your Anemone App or provide data input.
-All data are in fact loaded and stored to the Anemone Cloud (from where the Tentacle will load them).
+Through this interface you can either read data from your Anemone App or provide data input.
+All data are in fact loaded and stored in the Anemone Cloud (from where the Tentacle will load them).

 When defining the Anemone App Mobile User Interface you can use set of prepared components.